 - Directors of companies unless they have a contract of employment to work for that company and there is someone else employed by the company under a contract of employment.

 So if you're running your own company and it's just you, or you and your wife, as directors then you probably won't need to worry about auto-enrolment.

-However, as mentioned above, it's important to note that if you don't meet the criteria for having an obligation under auto-enrolment then you still need to let the Pensions Regulator know that you don't have any duties to fulfill.
-You can do this by completing the Duties Checker here.
+However, as mentioned above, it's important to note that if you don't meet the criteria for having an obligation under auto-enrolment then you still need to let the Pensions Regulator know that you don't have any duties to fulfil.

 Or give us a call on 01202 048696 and let us take the headache away from you!